ericmjl/Network-Analysis-Made-Simple/README.md

     $ jupyter notebook

 Your browser will open to an index page where you can click on a notebook to run it.
+Test that everything runs fine by executing all of the cells in the Instructor versions of the notebooks.

 # Feedback

-If you've attended this workshop, please leave [feedback][7]!.
+If you've attended this workshop, please leave [feedback][7]!
+It's important to help me improve the tutorial for future iterations.

 # Issues